|

 Overview

 VecStr is an object designed to use for a one dimensional array of string objects.
 It can be used to stored a list text data, in which each record is separated by terminated characters.
 In MS Window, terminate characters are RETURN (ASCII 13) followed by NEWLINE (10).
-IN Unix, it is a NEWLINE character.
-IN MAC OS it is a RETURN character.
+In Unix, it is a NEWLINE character.
+In MAC OS it is a RETURN character.
 VecStr can be used to read and store a non-standard format data.
-Then the interesting data can be later on extracted, by using all sort of string manipulation techniques.
+Then the interesting data can be later on extracted, by using all sorts of string manipulation techniques.

 Member data